canonical/github-runner-operator/docs/local-lxd/explanation/charm-architecture.md

 # Charm architecture

-A [Juju](https://juju.is/) [charm](https://juju.is/docs/olm/charmed-operators) to operate a set of [GitHub self-hosted runners](https://docs.github.com/en/actions/hosting-your-own-runners/managing-self-hosted-runners/about-self-hosted-runners) while managing security and resource usage.

 Conceptually, the charm can be divided into the following:

 - Management of LXD ephemeral virtual machines to host [ephemeral self-hosted runners](https://docs.github.com/en/actions/hosting-your-own-runners/managing-self-hosted-runners/autoscaling-with-self-hosted-runners#using-ephemeral-runners-for-autoscaling)